Puslapio vaizdai

 Journal of the Society of Arts.
 Proceedings of the Society.

-Each member is entitled to a card for himself (which will not be transferable), and a card for a lady.
+Each member is entitled to a card for himself (which will not be transferable), and card for a lady.
 These cards will be forwarded in due course.
 No application for them is required.
 In addition to this, a limited number of tickets will be sold to members of the Society, or to persons introduced by a member, at the price of 5s. each, if purchased before the date of the Conversazione.
 On that day the price will be raised to 7s.
 6d.

 Members can purchase these additional tickets by personal application, or by letter addressed to the Secretary.
 In all cases of application by letter a remittance must be enclosed.
 Each ticket will admit one person, either lady or gentleman.